High contrast holography through dual modulation: Analysis: modulator order and spacing

 First we consider the case where the amplitude SLM is placed before the phase SLM, and results are shown in Fig.~\ref{fig:system_configuration}a.
-In this configuration, the propagation distance after the phase SLM is fixed at \SI{20}{\milli\meter} and the distance between the amplitude and phase SLM is swept between $0$ and \SI{10}{\milli\meter}.
+In this configuration, the propagation distance after the phase SLM is fixed at 20~mm and the distance between the amplitude and phase SLM is swept between $0$ and 10~mm.
 Metrics (PSNR and CE) are averaged over the set of grayscale images used in the main text.
 We see that when the amplitude SLM is first, the hologram quality does not depend on the distance between the two SLMs.
-This is the configuration that we implemented experimentally in the main text, with $\delta_z = 2.4$~\si{\milli\meter}.
+This is the configuration that we demonstrated in experiment in the main text, with $\delta_z = 2.4$~mm.

 Next, we consider the case where the phase SLM is placed before the amplitude SLM, and results are shown in Fig.~\ref{fig:system_configuration}b.
-Here, the total propagation distance, measured from the phase SLM to the image plane, is fixed at \SI{20}{\milli\meter}.
-Then, the position of the amplitude SLM is swept across possible positions between the phase SLM and the image plane ($\delta_z = 0$ to \SI{20}{\milli\meter}).
+Here, the total propagation distance, measured from the phase SLM to the image plane, is fixed at 20~mm.
+Then, the position of the amplitude SLM is swept across possible positions between the phase SLM and the image plane ($\delta_z = 0$ to 20~mm).
 In this configuration, improvement from dual modulation depends on the propagation distances, with better performance as the amplitude modulator is closer to the image plane.
 However, there is clear improvement at all distances tested compared to phase only.
-For short propagation distances between the SLMs ($\delta_z < {\sim}\SI{5}{\milli\meter}$), the performance is similar regardless of which SLM is placed first.
+For short propagation distances between the SLMs ($\delta_z < {\sim} 5$~mm), the performance is similar regardless of which SLM is placed first.